 About Janet Hansen

-Janet Hansen creates illuminated objects, using LEDs with custom electronic controls and a variety of structural and diffusing materials, including faux fur, organza, and other textiles.
-Formats include framed wall hangings and soft sculptures, as well as larger installations that allow the viewer to be fully immersed in the emitted light field.
+Janet Hansen creates illuminated mixed-media art, using LEDs with custom electronic controls and a variety of structural and diffusing materials.
+Formats include wall hangings and soft sculptures, as well as larger installations that allow the viewer to be fully immersed in the emitted light field.
 These designs often incorporate geometric patterns and other mathematical phenomena, and feature bright color combinations, including rainbows.